itskipronoh/DeepSME-Copilot-AI/README.md

 **DeepSME Copilot addresses these challenges by providing an AI-powered assistant that offers instant, practical guidance in simple language, backed by official Kenyan SME resources.**

 > [!TIP]
 > You can test this application locally without any cost using [Ollama](https://ollama.com/).
-Follow the instructions in the [Local Development](#local-development) section to get started.

 ## Overview